Are you wondering what the best wood paint is for pine furniture? Today, I am sharing a gorgeous reveal that will answer your questions!

 But then again, I am partial to the old-world look of milk paint 🙂

 Here are the supplies and tools we used for this project!
 Thanks for purchasing what you need through our links and supporting our blog!

 After painting the two coats of Miss Mustard Seed Milk Paint in Mustard Seed Yellow, I decided to use wax as the sealer and topcoat.
 I have used a couple of different waxes in the past.
 (You can read about my favorite topcoats in this post.)

 Anyway, I chose to use a product that is new to me, Miss Mustard Seed Furniture Wax in Clear.
 And I can tell you, I am sold on this product!
 It was so easy to apply and buff.

 I put together this little video to show you how to wax a piece of furniture.
 Enjoy!

-Here is another detail that is common on vintage furniture – a handmade wooden knob.
-When the left door is closed with the hook mechanism, this wooden knob can turn to hold the right door closed.
+And then there is this detail that is common on vintage furniture – a handmade wooden knob.
+The wooden knob can turn to hold the right door closed.